 It needs to be done by specialist foreign language typesetters familiar with the design and layout rules and conventions in the relevant language(s).

 Typesetting won’t start until the foreign language translations are finalised, so will add time to any project.
 And in multi-language projects, individual languages may well be typeset consecutively and not concurrently.

 Typesetting time can vary considerably.
 It will depend on text volume, layout, languages and the program(s) used.
 A page might take 5 minutes to typeset, or 35.

-However we’d recommend getting a separate time frame for any typesetting component as times can differ markedly from project to project.
+We’d recommend getting a separate time frame for any typesetting component as times can differ markedly from project to project.